Seven Ways to Lower High Triglycerides at Breakfast Time

 - It’s simple, tasty, satisfying, and a fabulous remedy for taking care of your cardiovascular health.

-- The whole apple is rich in antioxidants, pectins, and vitamins and minerals, which fight against high triglycerides.
+- Apples are rich in antioxidants, pectins, and vitamins and minerals, which fight against high triglycerides.

 - Walnuts are rich in monounsaturated fats, are anti-inflammatories, and contain vitamin E, folic acid, magnesium, and calcium.